Discover the benefits of Latrobe Health Insurance and compare policies on offer.

 Besides getting a good health cover there are few additional benefits which very useful.
 They are:

 - Government rebate.
 The premiums on private insurance have a heavy rebate according to the income levels.
 If a person is earning less than $90,000 and is less than 65 years, this rebate is 26.791%.
 For citizens above 70 years this rebate can be 35.722% if their income is less than $90,000.

 - Medicare Levy Surcharge (MLS).
 If a person’s income is more than $90,000 and there is no health insurance, MLS of 1% to 1.5% will be levied on their income.
 In many cases it is cheaper to pay the premiums then paying MLS.

 - LHC loading.
 Taking a private insurance prevents loading fee which can be as high as 70% of the original premium cost.

 - Latrobe Health has Loyal Members hospital cover which has reducing excess payments.
 Excess for first four years are $300, $250, $200 and $150.
 After the fourth year there is no excess.

-Compare health insurance policies online today and speak with an adviser
+Compare health insurance policies online today

 Whether you're single, in a couple and planning on having a family or at the end of that journey, the need for health insurance should be a priority.
 There are good rebates and tax benefits which add to the attractiveness of health insurance.
 Latrobe Health provides diverse options which cater to the need of different people.